bebissig/avalanche/README.md

 It explores a number of classification algorithms in view of a minimization of false negative rates while keeping the true positive rate as high as possible.

-For a deescription of the projects current state, please open the Jupyter notebook "learning_from_bulletins.ipynb"
+For a description of the projects current state, please open the Jupyter notebook "learning_from_bulletins.ipynb"